 “The truth is too dangerous for all and sundry to know about,” I barked.
 “There’s no telling what people might do when they know the truth.”

 “Too true,” said the Parrot, “They might actually do something sensible for once.”

 “Like what?”
 I asked, dumbfound.

-I might be dumb dog, but was beginning to understand the full extent of this megalomanic parrot’s lunacy.
+I might be a dumb dog, but was beginning to understand the full extent of this megalomanic Parrot’s lunacy.

 “You don’t mean…” I panted.

 “Yes I do mean…. to be the first Parrot to be elected President of the World!
 CAWWWWWWWWWWWWWWW!!!!”